phetsims/expression-exchange/doc/implementation-notes.md

 There is no MVT.

+Out of habit, I (jbphet) followed the model-view architecture.
+After getting in to it a ways, I began to find this a little forced, because there really is no model in the sense of most sims.
+(I may get rid of the divide at some point).

 CoinTerm is a fundamental model element, and it represents a thing that can either appear to be a coin or a mathematical term.
 The name is used a lot throughout the code, so it's important to have a clear idea of what it is.
 It is a model object with a position, a front and back image to be used for the coin representation, and formula (which